 Swisher Mountain is comprised of a massive 6-mile long ridgeline that is located northeast of Jordan Valley, Oregon, and just east of the Idaho/Oregon border.
 There is an abandoned repeater station and USGS benchmark on the western edge of the peak’s large, rounded summit.
 The highest point is east of the benchmark.
 USGS Swisher Mountain

 Access and Route, Class 1

-Access the peak from US-95 where it junctions with the signed road to Silver City, Idaho.
-If you are coming from the north the turn is 33 miles south of the US-95/ID-55 junction, which is located just west of Marsing, Idaho.
-If you are coming from the south the junction is 9.3 miles north of Jordan Valley.
+Access the peak from US-95 at its junction with the signed road to Silver City, ID.
+If you are coming from the north, the junction is 33 miles south of the US-95/ID-55 junction, which is located just west of Marsing, ID.
+If you are coming from the south, the junction is 9.3 miles north of Jordan Valley, OR.

 The Posey Creek and Swisher Mountain roads both cross private property.
 The route, as demonstrated in the photo below, is currently open to the public but this could change if the private land is damaged.
-Please respect this private land and stay on the road when crossing through it.
+Please respect this private land and stay on the road when crossing through this area.